nitantchhajed/Birth-registry-Hyperledger-fullstack/README.md

 App to register the bith data on the HyperLedger Fabric Network using CouchDB to store the data.
 REST APIs to Integrate it to the front-end.

-Make sure you have all the necessary Dependencies Installed on your system (Fabric Binaries, docker, node etc.)
+-**Make sure you have all the necessary Dependencies Installed on your system (Fabric Binaries, docker, node etc.)

-**Before Starting the project Make sure to Delete the contents of {Crypto & Fabric-client-kv-org1} directory.**
+-**Before Starting the project Make sure to Delete the contents of {Crypto & Fabric-client-kv-org1} directory.**

 Steps to start the project-